Central Congregational Church Manse: History

 In 1936–37 the Manse was sold by the Church and was turned into a number of flats.
 In 1950 twelve and half perches of the manse grounds was resumed for road works and other sections of the land were subdivided.

 Externally the residence remains remarkably intact displaying virtually no changes since a photograph taken in 1896 apart from extra vertical balustrading on the upper storey.
 The manse remains as the only evidence of the 19th-century building activities of the Central Congregational Church in Ipswich.

 The architect Samuel Shenton was one of the earliest prominent architects in Ipswich whose works are well known in the city and the surrounding area.
 He arrived in Ipswich in March 1851 and began work as a carpenter and building contractor.
 Among his early contracts were Dr Challinor's house and shop in Brisbane Street and fitting out the first Presbyterian Church (1853).
 Shenton made some significant improvements to central Ipswich in the 1860s with the School of Arts and the Lands Office.
 During this time he was preparing plans, specifications and quantities and in 1879 his contracting business was taken over by Worley and Whitehead.
-Shenton practised solely as an architect from 1879 until 1889 when his practice was taken over by employee George Brockwell Gill.
+Shenton practiced solely as an architect from 1879 until 1889 when his practice was taken over by employee George Brockwell Gill.
 Shenton subsequently became heavily involved in community and business ventures as well as local politics.
 He was an alderman for many years and the Mayor of Ipswich from 1871–1872 and 1889.
 He died in Ipswich on 3 July 1893.
 Another of his more notable and extant works is Faerieknowe (Fairy Knoll) built for EW Hargraves.